coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

 of higher rank.

 The possessed mortal effectively becomes an avatar of the deity.
-The deity can draw on all the possessed mortal's memories, and the deity senses what the mortal senses.
+The deity can draw on all the possessed mortal’s memories, and the deity senses what the mortal senses.
 Each mortal possessed counts as a remote location where the deity is sensing and communicating.
 A demigod can possess up to two mortals at a time, a lesser deity can possess up to five mortals at once, an intermediate deity can possess up to ten, and a greater deity can possess up to twenty mortals at once.

-While the deity is in possession, the mortal's abilities are unchanged, except as noted below.
+While the deity is in possession, the mortal’s abilities are unchanged, except as noted below.

 *Type:* Same as the deity.